SNAKE PIT EVENT MANAGER

 Wrestling boots or bare feet permitted.
 Trainers or any outdoor footwear is not allowed.

-Headguards or protective guards are at the discretion of the referee as to whether or not they are to be allowed.
+Headguards or protective guards are at the discretion of the referee as to whether they are to be allowed.
 The referee has the right to refuse the wearing of a head guard or knee guard if he feels that it can be used detrimentally against the opponent.
 For example, where metal framing forms part of the guard.
 An example of acceptable attire would be a soft knee guard used to protect the knee needing additional support.